-Curious about his interest in comedy as a High School student, John told me that he was always drawn to comedy and started a comedy magazine with his friends called ‘The Dalton Lampoon’ with an notable circulation of 400 readers during his HS days.
+I asked John about his interest in comedy as a High School student, he told me that he was always drawn to comedy and started a comedy magazine with his friends called ‘The Dalton Lampoon’ with a notable circulation of 400 readers.

-Hamburg also credits a HS film teacher, Mr. Bender as an early influence as he taught film technique by dissecting and discussing classic movies like “Citizen Kane”.
+Hamburg also credits a High School film teacher, Mr. Bender, as an early influence as he taught film technique by dissecting and discussing classic movies like “Citizen Kane.”

 “The way that I see the world is from an awkward, uncomfortable comedic point of view.”